nv-0203/Mousiqiyy/README.md

-# Music Player Web App
+# Mousiqiyy - A Music Player Web App

 This repository contains the source code for a responsive music player web application developed using HTML, CSS, and JavaScript.
 The application allows users to play music playlists, navigate through tracks, and enjoy their favorite songs seamlessly.